euyogi/Notebook-CompetitiveProgramming/README.md

  *  @param  s  Source.
  *  @param  t  Sink.
  *  @return    Max flow/min cut and graph with residuals.
- *
- *  If want the cut edges do a dfs, after, for every visited
+ *  If want the cut edges do a dfs, after, for every visited vertex if it has edge to v
- *  node if it has edge to v but this is not visited then it
- *  was a cut.
+ *  but this is not visited then it was a cut.
- *
- *  If want all the paths from source to sink, make a bfs,
+ *  If want all the paths from source to sink, make a bfs, only traverse if there is
- *  only traverse if there is a path from u to v and w is 0.
+ *  a path from u to v and w is 0.
  *  When getting the path set each w in the path to 1.
- *
  *  Time complexity: O(EV^2) but there is cases where it's better.
 */
 pair<ll, vector<vtll>> maxFlow(const vvpll& g, ll s, ll t) {
     ll n = g.size();
     vector<vtll> h(n);  // (w, v, rev)
     vll lvl(n), ptr(n), q(n);
     rep(u, 1, n) for (auto [w, v] : g[u]) {
         h[u].eb(w, v, h[v].size());
         h[v].eb(0, u, h[u].size() - 1);
     }
     auto dfs = [&](auto& self, ll u, ll nf) -> ll {
         if (u == t or nf == 0) return nf;
         for (ll& i = ptr[u]; i < h[u].size(); i++) {